Oat: On blood lipids

 Regular consumption of oat products lowers blood levels of low-density lipoprotein and total cholesterol, reducing the risk of cardiovascular disease.
 The beneficial effect of oat consumption on lowering blood lipids is attributed to oat beta-glucan.
-Oat consumption can help to reduce body mass index in obese people.

 In response to the 1980s oat bran fad in the United States (described below), the Food and Drug Administration adopted a rule in 1997 that requires at least 0.75 grams of soluble fiber per serving in any product that bears a health claim associating its oat content with a reduced risk of heart disease.

 Coeliac disease

-Coeliac disease is a permanent autoimmune disease triggered by gluten proteins.
+Coeliac disease (celiac disease in American English) is a permanent autoimmune disease triggered by gluten proteins.
 It almost always occurs in genetically predisposed people, having a prevalence of about 1% in the developed world.
 Oat products are frequently contaminated by other gluten-containing grains, mainly wheat and barley, requiring caution in the use of oats if people are sensitive to the gluten in those grains.
 For example, oat bread often contains only a small proportion of oats alongside wheat or other cereals.
-Use of pure oats in a gluten-free diet offers improved nutritional value, but remains controversial because a small proportion of people with celiac disease react to pure oats.
+Use of pure oats in a gluten-free diet offers improved nutritional value, but remains controversial because a small proportion of people with coeliac disease react to pure oats.